1

 閶闔風居西方。 閶者,倡也; 闔者,藏也。 言陽氣道萬物,闔黃泉也。 其於十母為庚辛。 庚者,言陰氣庚萬物,故曰庚; 辛者,言萬物之辛生,故曰辛。 北至於胃。 胃者,言陽氣就藏,皆胃胃也。 北至於婁。 婁者,呼萬物且內之也。 北至於奎。 奎者,主毒螫殺萬物也,奎而藏之。 九月也,律中無射。 無射者,陰氣盛用事,陽氣無餘也,故曰無射。 其於十二子為戌。 戌者,言萬物盡滅,故曰戌。

-The Chang He Wind dwells in the west.
+The Changhe Wind dwells in the west.
 Chang means to lead.
 He means to hide.
-It speaks of the yang qi leading the ten thousand things and closing the Yellow Springs.
-Among the ten mothers, it is Geng and Xin.
-Geng speaks of the yin qi changing the ten thousand things.
-Therefore it is called Geng.
-Xin speaks of the ten thousand things' new life.
-Therefore it is called Xin.
-It goes north until Wei.
-Wei speaks of the yang qi approaching and hiding; all are gathered and stored.
-It goes north until Lou.
-Lou calls the ten thousand things and moreover brings them inward.
-It goes north until Kui.
+It refers to the yang qi leading the ten thousand things and closing off the Yellow Springs.
+Among the ten stems, it is Geng and Xin.
+Geng refers to the yin qi transforming the ten thousand things.
+Therefore, it is called Geng.
+Xin refers to the ten thousand things' new growth.
+Therefore, it is called Xin.
+It goes north to Wei.
+Wei refers to the yang qi approaching concealment; everything is gathered and stored.
+It goes north to Lou.
+Lou summons the ten thousand things and brings them inward.
+It goes north to Kui.
 Kui governs the poison sting that kills the ten thousand things; it gathers and hides them.
-The ninth month: the pitchpipe in the middle is Wu She.
-Wu She means the yin qi flourishes and uses affairs; the yang qi has no remainder.
-Therefore it is called Wu She.
+The ninth month: the pitch-pipe in the middle is Wushe.
+Wushe means the yin qi flourishes and takes charge, while the yang qi has no remainder.
+Therefore, it is called Wushe.
 Among the twelve branches, it is Xu.
-Xu speaks of the ten thousand things being exhausted and extinguished.
-Therefore it is called Xu.
+Xu refers to the ten thousand things being exhausted and extinguished.
+Therefore, it is called Xu.

 20